hamed65kz/ISC-Challenge-Without-Boost/README.md

 ## Future Works
-A. The node should incorporate receive and send queues to manage bursts of traffic effectively.
+A. The node should utilize send queue to manage bursts of traffic effectively.

 B. Router get new memory for each message, for better performance we could use pre-allocated memories.